 The decision as to when an apprentice is ready to cross the threshold from learning into the end point assessment phase will be made by the employer and the training provider based on their monitoring of apprentices' progress.
-In order to move into the end point assessment phase apprentices will need to have passed all the knowledge modules and/or vendor or professional qualifications and be able to produce a portfolio for the end point assessment.
+In order to move into the end point assessment phase apprentices will need to have passed the knowledge modules and vendor/ professional qualification and be able to produce a portfolio.